mykin-ai/expo-audio-stream/README.md

 - `clearPlaybackQueueByTurnId(turnId: string)`: Clears the playback queue for a specific turn ID.
 Throws an error if the playback queue fails to clear.

-### Simultaneous Recording and Playback
+### Simultaneous Recording and Playback ⚠️ (iOS only)

+These methods are specifically designed for scenarios where you need to record and play audio at the same time.
+Currently only available on iOS:

-- `startMicrophone(recordingConfig: RecordingConfig)`: Starts microphone streaming.
+- `startMicrophone(recordingConfig: RecordingConfig)`: Starts microphone streaming with voice processing enabled.
 Returns a promise that resolves to an object containing the recording result and a subscription to audio events.
 Throws an error if the recording fails to start.

 - `stopMicrophone()`: Stops the current microphone streaming.
 Returns a promise that resolves to the audio recording data or null.
 Throws an error if the microphone streaming fails to stop.

-- `playSound(audio: string, turnId: string)`: Plays a sound.
+- `playSound(audio: string, turnId: string)`: Plays a sound while recording is active.
+Uses voice processing to prevent feedback.
 Throws an error if the sound fails to play.

-- `stopSound()`: Stops the currently playing sound.
+- `stopSound()`: Stops the currently playing sound in simultaneous mode.
 Throws an error if the sound fails to stop.

-- `interruptSound()`: Interrupts the current sound.
+- `interruptSound()`: Interrupts the current sound playback in simultaneous mode.
 Throws an error if the sound fails to interrupt.

-- `resumeSound()`: Resumes the current sound.
+- `resumeSound()`: Resumes the current sound playback in simultaneous mode.
 Throws an error if the sound fails to resume.

-- `clearSoundQueueByTurnId(turnId: string)`: Clears the sound queue for a specific turn ID.
+- `clearSoundQueueByTurnId(turnId: string)`: Clears the sound queue for a specific turn ID in simultaneous mode.
 Throws an error if the sound queue fails to clear.

 - `playWav(wavBase64: string)`: Plays a WAV format audio file from base64 encoded data.
 Unlike playSound(), this method plays the audio directly without queueing.
+The audio data should be base64 encoded WAV format.
 Throws an error if the WAV audio fails to play.

 ### Event Subscriptions